 September is one of the best times to go foraging, and Northern Ireland has much to offer.
 We’ll be out foraging blackberries, and we hope to find some apples as well.
 If you’re new to foraging, take a guided walk with Dermot either in Belfast or elsewhere, and you’ll be in good hands.

 September is back to school, and fresh beginnings are in the air.
 Why not sign up for a class and learn something new!
 Whether for the kids, or even for yourself, have fun!
-I’m doing this myself with a course on how to teach water colours to children.
-My first stop for fun classes in Belfast is the Crescent Arts Centre, and this is where I learned a little Traditional Irish Flute before we moved out of Belfast.
+I’m doing this myself with a course on bookbinding and another to cross stitch a Pochon Noel My first stop for fun classes in Belfast is the Crescent Arts Centre, and this is where I learned a little Traditional Irish Flute before we moved out of Belfast, and I’m happy to say Davy is still teaching there!

 More great Belfast craic